-6 Strata Management Statements
+7. Strata Management Statements

 As indicated previously, strata management statements are used where a plan being registered as a strata plan creates a stratum parcel.
 These statements are regulated by the Strata Schemes (Freehold Development) Act 1973 or the Strata Schemes (Leasehold Development) Act 1986, depending upon whether the subject land is freehold or leasehold.
+The provisions of both Acts in respect of strata management statements are substantially the same.

-A strata management statement has effect as an agreement under seal containing mutual covenants on the part of the following:
+A strata management statement has effect as an agreement under seal containing mutual covenants on the part of the following3: